J-Yasha/Automation-Portfolio/01-Marketing-Automation/Social Media Content Repurposing & Scheduling System/README.md

   controlled by form selection only
 - System generates one set of outputs per submission, no A/B variation in this version
+- Switch node functions as a pass-through rather than a true conditional router since all three content fields are always populated on successful AI execution

 ## Planned Improvements